crystalkeo/cyclistic/README.md

 ### Introduction
 Cyclistic is a bike-share company in Chicago that has a fleet of 5,824 bicycles and 692 stations across the city.
 The company offers a flexible pricing plan that includes single-ride passes, full-day passes, and annual memberships.
 Cyclistic's finance analysts have determined that annual members are more profitable than casual riders, and the director of marketing, Lily Moreno, believes that maximizing the number of annual memberships is key to the company's future growth.

-**Business Task: Analyze the historical bike trip data to understand how annual members and casual riders use Cyclistic bikes differently.
+**Business Task: Analyze the historical bike trip data to understand how annual members and casual riders use Cyclistic bikes differently**

-Defining the problem
+### Defining the problem

 To achieve the goal of converting casual riders into annual members, Moreno's team needs to understand why casual riders would buy a membership and how digital media can influence their decision-making process.
 The team will use the insights gained from analyzing the historical bike trip data to identify trends and develop strategies that target the needs and preferences of casual riders.

 The success of Cyclistic's future growth depends on maximizing the number of annual memberships.
 My role as a junior data analyst in the marketing analytics team is crucial in helping Cyclistic achieve this goal by providing data-driven insights and recommendations that will be used to design a new marketing strategy aimed at converting casual riders into annual members.

-Bike data is provided by Motivate International Inc.
+Data Source: Bike data is provided by [Motivate International Inc.](https://divvy-tripdata.s3.amazonaws.com/index.html)

 ----
 ### Preparing and Cleaning Data